kube-academy/katacoda-scenarios/kubectl/step10.md

-Remember we wanted to list the pods in the previous steps but there were not any in the default Namespace.
-Now, we have pods in the default Namespace from when we created that deployment resource.
+Remember we wanted to list the Pods in the previous steps but there were not any in the default Namespace.
+Now, we have Pods in the default Namespace from when we created that Deployment resource.

 `kubectl get pods`{{execute}}